-1807, Dr. Freema n, a founder of the

-Massachusetts Historical Society, wrote that Aquinnah was excellent land "destitute of trees", many swamps, some with peat, and other "springs of good water".
-He described land broken by hills and without roads, boasting 26 framed houses and seven wigwams sheltering a total of 34 families and or were children living outside their homes as servants.
+A significant change to the landscape in Aquinnah occurred during the 19th and 20th centuries.
+In a description of Dukes County in 1807, Dr. Freeman, a founder of the Massachusetts Historical Society, wrote that Aquinnah was excellent land "destitute of trees", many swamps, some with peat, and other "springs of good water".
+He described land broken by hills and without roads, boasting 26 framed houses and seven wigwams sheltering a total of 34 families and 142 persons.
+An estimated additional 100 Aquinnah Wampanoags were whaling at sea or were children living outside their homes as servants.
 Each person of Aquinnah, present or not, was considered a proprietor and entitled to land use equivalent to the pastorage of three sheep.
 Sheep, by this time, were no longer kept but a cow was considered equivalent to 6 sheep, an ox to 8 sheep, and a horse to ten.
 Corn was no longer a major crop.
 Instead, Aquinnah Wampanoag kept gardens close to their homes.
 They continued to lease land to settlers.
-Fishing, harvesting cranberries and selling clay were main local industries supporting the Wampanoags (Freeman 1971). stonewalls that increasingly appeared in Aguinnah during the 19th century were a result of field clearings, boundary marking of common lands, and the enclosure of smaller homestead gardens and crops from livestock (Foster 2017).
-In 1844 the Aquinnah landscape was depicted by Dr. Albert C. Koch in 1844 as one of remote pastoral beauty during a journey to cliffs of Gay Head.
+Fishing, harvesting cranberries and selling clay were main local industries supporting the Wampanoags (Freeman 1971).
+The stonewalls that increasingly appeared in Aquinnah during the 19th century were a result of field clearings, boundary marking of common lands, and the enclosure of smaller homestead gardens and crops from livestock (Foster 2017).
+In 1844 the Aquinnah landscape was depicted by Dr. Albert

+C. Koch in 1844 as one of remote pastoral beauty during a journey to cliffs of Gay Head.
 For a portion of his trip he was able to take the mail cart from Holmes Hole but once he arrived at Stonewall Pond or there-abouts he was forced to travel the remainder of the way to the cliffs on foot.
 Dr. Koch described Aquinnah as a "barren land" undulating with "great earthen upheavals from prehistoric times".
 "Bare hills divided by somewhat more fertile valleys which were frequently broken by ocean inlets and small sand steppes.
 Yet those hills and desolate valley were separated into irregular fields by man-made walls of field stones, and here and there rose a house.... looked lonely without a garden of the shadow of a tree" (Koch, translated by Stadler 1990).